gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 # Data / Measures

-Now, I originally sought to replicate this study becasue I needed a teaching example for my graduate-level causal inference course.
+Now, I originally sought to replicate this study because I needed a teaching example for my graduate-level causal inference course.
 The study seemed like a wonderful candidate for replication, because PNAS requires authors to disclose data and analysis scripts as supplementary